TheLovinator1/discord-twitter-webhooks/README.md

   can use the following rule:
     - `RULE='pepsi OR cola OR "coca cola"'`
         - Note the double quotes around words with spaces.
-        - If we used double quotes in the rule we have to use single quotes around the rule.
+        - We have to use single quotes around the rule if we used double quotes in the rule.
 - If we only want to get tweets from @Xbox that are about Halo you can use the following rule:
     - `RULE="Halo from:Xbox"`
 - Several words can be used in the rule: